Sihanouk Trail: Coup and incursion (1970)

 On 18 March 1970, taking advantage of a visit by Sihanouk to Moscow and Beijing, the prince was deposed by the National Assembly, who promptly announced the creation of the Khmer Republic.
 The real power, however, fell into the hands of Lon Nol.
 Lon Nol promptly issued an ultimatum to the North Vietnamese, ordering them out of the country, but the only real result was that the Khmer National Army (ANK) led a bloody pogrom against ethnic Vietnamese in the eastern provinces.

-Sihanouk, furious with the course of events, quickly assumed leadership, in absentia, of the National United Front of Kampuchea (FUNK), a government in exile that was quickly recognized and supported by the North Vietnamese, the VC, the Laotian Pathet Lao and the Khmer Rouge.
+Sihanouk, furious with the course of events, quickly assumed leadership, in absentia, of the National United Front of Kampuchea (FUNK), a government in exile that was quickly recognized and supported by the North Vietnamese, the VC, the Lao Pathet Lao and the Khmer Rouge.
 In the wake of the removal of Sihanouk, the Lon Nol government turned over captured documents to the U.S. disclosing the full extent of his participation in the infiltration effort.
 Between December 1966 and April 1969, Unit K-20 had facilitated the infiltration of 29,000 tons of cargo into Cambodia.
 With his acquiescence, the unit had purchased 55,000 tons of rice annually from the government and another 100,000 tons directly from Cambodian farmers.

 Under Lon Nol (and with American assistance), the ANK was enlarged and reorganized into the Forces Armees Nationales Khmeres (FANK) and then launched into offensives against PAVN.
 Hanoi responded by launching Campaign X, an operation to widen the buffer zones around its lines of communication.
 John Shaw, in his The Cambodian Campaign refers to Campaign X only in the context of military actions in South Vietnam.
 It is symptomatic of many American sources (as it was to the American leadership at the time) that Cambodia was only relevant insofar as it affected the conflict in South Vietnam.

 Using economy of force, as few as 10,000 PAVN troops routed FANK forces in western and northeastern Cambodia, taking or threatening 16 of Cambodia's 19 provincial capitals and interdicting, for various periods, all road and rail links to the capital.
-They also kept a wary eye on U.S. and South Vietnamese forces, which they fully expected would take advantage of the situation.

 Nixon was more than willing to seize the advantage offered by the ousting of Sihanouk and the opportunity to strike the border sanctuaries as a means of buying time for both the U.S. and South Vietnam.
 On 29 April, the first bombings of Operation Patio took place.
 Like Menu, these tactical airstrikes were held in close secrecy.
 Although they were initially an anti-infiltration measure, they quickly expanded as targets deeper in Cambodia became the norm.
 The program was quickly superseded by Operation Freedom Deal, the overt support of FANK forces by B-52 and tactical airstrikes by American and South Vietnamese aircraft.